splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 3. The :guilabel:`New Detector` panel displays.
 Select :guilabel:`Add Recipients` to add an email, :ref:`Splunk Observability Cloud team <admin-manage-teams>`, or :ref:`webhook <webhook>` that you want to receive the alert.
 4. Select :guilabel:`Activate`.
 When the data condition is met, Splunk Observability Cloud sends a notification to designated recipients and displays alerts on the Alerts page.

-For more details about alerts and detectors, see :ref:`alerts-detectors-notifications`.
+For more details about alerts and detectors, see :ref:`Introduction to alerts and detectors in Splunk Observability Cloud <get-started-detectoralert>`.

 .. _k8s-next-steps: